Tavira: Bronze Age to the Roman Empire

 Tavira's origins date back to the late Bronze Age (1,000-800 BC).
 In the 8th century BC it became one of the first Phoenician settlements in the Iberian West.
-The Phoenicians created a colonial urban center here with massive walls, at least one sanctuary, two harbours and a regular urban structure which lasted until the end of 6th century BC, when the location was abandoned in favour of a near-by site, probably due to the prpgressive progradation of the delta where it was located.
-Excavations led by Maria Maia, Manuel Maia andLuís Fraga da Silva brought to light part of a casemate fortification wall, ritual deposits and urban features pertaining to the settlememt on the hill of Santa Maria.
-The sanctuary deposits of Pits 2 and 3 pertaining to the sanctuary have been published by Eleftheria Pappa.
+The Phoenicians created a colonial urban center here with massive walls, at least one sanctuary, two harbours and a regular urban structure which lasted until the end of 6th century BC, when the location was abandoned in favour of a near-by site, probably due to the progressive progradation of the delta where it was located.
+Archaeological excavations brought to light part of a casemate fortification wall, ritual deposits and urban features pertaining to the settlement on the hill of Santa Maria.

-It has been claimed that the original name of Tavira, Balsa, derives from a Phoenician storm god:Baal Saphon, but other Phoenician etymologies have also been suggestes.
-To the Romans it was known as Balsa.
+It has been claimed that the original name of Tavira, Balsa, derives from the Phoenician storm god Baal-zephon, but other Phoenician origins have been suggested.
+The Roman town is located a short distance from the modern city.

-After laying abandoned for a century, it was revived and became an even larger settlement during the so-called Tartessian Period of Tavira, was again abandoned by the end of the 4th century BC.
+After laying abandoned for a century, the settlement was revived and became even larger during the so-called Tartessian Period of Tavira.
+It was again abandoned by the end of the 4th century BC.
 Another urban center emerged at nearby Cerro do Cavaco, a fortified hill occupied until the time of Emperor Augustus.

 The Roman Empire to the Moorish Conquest

-During the time of Caesar, the Romans created a new port, some 7 km from Tavira, named Balsa.

-Balsa became a big town, in fact much bigger than Tavira, that grew, prospered and decayed in parallel with the Roman Empire.
-When the Moors conquered Iberia, in the 8th century, Balsa was already extinct as a town.
+During the time of Caesar, the Romans created a new port, some 7 km from modern Tavira, that prospered, and decayed in parallel with the Roman Empire.
+When the Moors conquered Iberia in the 8th century, the port was already extinct.

-Under Roman rule, Tavira was a secondary passing place on the important road between Balsa and Baesuris (today Castro Marim).
+Under Roman rule, Tavira was a secondary passing place on the important road between Balsa and Baesuris (modern Castro Marim).